fenago/git/Lab_13.md

 <img align="right" src="../logo-small.png">

-# Lab: Git Providers, Integrations, and Clients
+# Lab: Getting Started with GitHub
 In this chapter, we will cover the following recipes:

 Setting up an organization at GitHub